terryli710/BEIOMEDIN214/Project 1/README.md

 1. According to Durbin, sequence x (or sequence 1) is on the top of the scoring matrix, while sequence y (or sequence 2) is on the left side of the scoring matrix.
 Therefore, the i-th character in x corresponds to the i-th *column* in the scoring matrix, while the j-th character in y corresponds to the j-th *row* in the scoring matrix.
-In the equations on page 29 (equations 2.16), the first index is the *column* index, and the second index is the *row* index. ***\*This is opposite to what we usually see in programming languages and to what Russ did in class.\**** **We recommend that you follow the convention that Russ described in class!** While it will work either way, the standard convention will make it easier for you to debug, and easier for you to receive partial credit.***\*
+In the equations on page 29 (equations 2.16), the first index is the *column* index, and the second index is the *row* index. **This is opposite to what we usually see in programming languages and to what Russ did in class** **We recommend that you follow the convention that Russ described in class!** While it will work either way, the standard convention will make it easier for you to debug, and easier for you to receive partial credit.***\*
    \****

 2. The Durbin et al textbook assumes the same gap penalty for both sequences.
 However, we have different values for the two sequences.
 Therefore, in the Ix equation, **d should be dy, and e should be ey, because Ix means inserting a gap in sequence y.
 Similarly, in the Iy equation, d should be dx, and e should be ex.**